Ryan Beat

 Ryan Beat (born March 31, 1986) is an American professional off-road racing driver.
 He competes in the Championship Off-Road Series, driving the No. 51 Pro 2 Chevrolet for his team Ryan Beat Motorsports.

-A two-time Lucas Oil Off Road Racing Series (LOORRS) champion in the Pro Lite class, he competed full-time in LOORRS from 2011 to 2020.
+A two-time Lucas Oil Off Road Racing Series (LOORRS) champion in the Pro Lite class, Beat competed full-time in LOORRS from 2011 to 2020.
 Following LOORRS' shutdown, he moved to Championship Off-Road.
 He has also raced in the Stadium Super Trucks.

 Early life and career

 Beat was born in El Cajon, California, and began racing dirt bikes at the age of five.
 While racing for the factory Kawasaki team, he shattered his arm in a riding accident.
 His friend asked him to race a trophy cart and he accepted.
 He finished third in his first race and with help from Kenny Osborn and Black Rhino, built a UTV.
 He won in his third start and after 10 race wins in the SR1 UTV class, decided to build a Pro Lite truck in 2012 and finished second in the championship points that year.